Value Chain visibility for End Customers

 What end customers gain

-Scope 3 reporting on facts
+Sustainability reporting based on facts

 Your compliancy data come from confirmed chain data, not estimates.
 When your auditor asks how you know, you can show the network of confirmations behind every figure.

-Defensible sustainability claims
+Confirmed sustainability claims

 How to start